knative/docs/docs/about/case-studies/puppet.md

 <h2 style="font-weight: bold;">Relay by Puppet Brings Workflows to Everything using Knative</h2>

-[Puppet](https://puppet.com) is a software company specializing in infrastructure automation.
+<a href=https://puppet.com>Puppet</a> is a software company specializing in infrastructure automation.
 The company was founded in 2009 to solve some of the most complex problems for those who work in operations.
 Around 2019, the team noticed that cloud operations teams weren’t able to effectively manage modern cloud-native applications because they were relying on manual workflow processes.
 The group saw an opportunity here to build out a platform to connect events triggered by modern architectures to ensure cloud environments remained secure, compliant, and cost effective.

-This is the story of how [Relay](https://puppet.com/products/relay), a cloud-native workflow automation platform, was created, and how Knative and Kubernetes modernize and super-charge business process automation.
+This is the story of how <a href=https://puppet.com/products/relay>Relay</a>, a cloud-native workflow automation platform, was created, and how Knative and Kubernetes modernize and super-charge business process automation.

 <h2 style="color:#0071c7;"> The glue for DevOps</h2>

 When Puppet first began exploring the power and flexibility of Knative to trigger their Tekton-based workflow execution engine, they weren't quite sure where their journey was going to take them.
 Knative offered an attractive feature set, so they began building and experimenting.
 They wanted to build an event-driven DevOps tool; they weren't interested in building just another continuous integration product.
 In addition, as they continued to explore, they realized that they wanted something flexible and not tied to just one vertical.
 Whatever they were building, it was not going to focus on just one market.

-As their target came into focus, they realized that the serverless applications and functions enabled by [Knative Serving](../../../serving/) would be perfect for a cloud-based business process automation service.
-Out of this realization, they built [Relay](https://relay.sh), a cloud workflow automation product that helps Cloud Ops teams solve the integration and eventing issues that arise as organizations adopt multiple clouds and SaaS products alongside legacy solutions.
+As their target came into focus, they realized that the serverless applications and functions enabled by <a href="../../../serving/">Knative Serving</a> would be perfect for a cloud-based business process automation service.
+Out of this realization, they built <a href=https://relay.sh>Relay</a>, a cloud workflow automation product that helps Cloud Ops teams solve the integration and eventing issues that arise as organizations adopt multiple clouds and SaaS products alongside legacy solutions.

 <h2 style="color:#0071c7;"> Containers and webhooks</h2>